anoma/nspec/docs/node_architecture/engines/p2p.juvix.md

 !!! todo

      Figure out details around privacy-preservation in internal messages.
-Optional the higher-layer should provide a default routing preference function which applies also to internal messages and can implement something like implicit domains (e.g. to restrict data leakage to a set of known nodes).
+Maybe the higher-layer should provide a default routing preference function which applies also to internal messages and can implement something like implicit domains (e.g. to restrict data leakage to a set of known nodes).

 ---